Range 4 is a Precision Fire range with shooting positions from 100 yards to 1,000 yards.

 - Safety, Safety, Safety!
 All weapons remain cased to and from the firing line and are only uncased upon RSO direction

-- We reserve target spots 1-7 for the RSO and OIC, Spots 8 to 24 are for paper only, 25 to 50 are for steel (paper can be also shot along with steel on these firing points).
+- We reserve target spots 1-7 for the RSO and OIC, Spots 8 to 20 are for paper only and 25 to 50 are for steel (paper can be also shot along with steel on these firing points).

 - If you've not shot at 1,000y, keep in mind the distance, it's not like shooting at 100 or 300 yards